Frequently Asked Questions

 Attending a stamp show for the first time can be a little intimidating, because the national shows primarily cater to the needs of the more advanced collector.
 However, there certainly are pockets of the show that will cater to more novice collectors.
 Check out the show program and see which dealers may have material close to your collecting interest.
 Then approach them and ask if they have what you collect.
 If they don't they will likely point you to a dealer that does.
 Also, look at the list of exhibits.
 There may be an exhibit that interests you.
 And never be afraid to head back to the registration table and simply ask for help.
 Our volunteers are there to help.

 What does the SEFSC do?

-In short, we work to support and grow the hobby of stamp collecting in the Southeastern United States.
+In short, we work to support and grow the hobby of stamp collecting and further philatelic education in the Southeastern United States.
 Principal among its activities is the sponsorship and management of the Southeastern Stamp Expo, the Southeast's only national stamp show (excluding our friends in Florida, of course.)

 How long has the SEFSC been around?

 It started in the early 1990s as the Georgia Federation of Stamp Clubs, but was renamed in 2002 after clubs from outside of Georgia began to join.